-30 pts = Certificate, awarded by Housemasters in House Assembly - with 1 Level One Blue SVS pen and postcard home.
+30 pts = Certificate, awarded by Housemasters in House Assembly - with an SVS notebook and postcard home.

 60 pts = Certificate awarded by Housemaster or Head of Sixth Form - with £5 voucher or equivalent and postcard home.

 90 pts = An SVS 'Blue' Lapel Badge (a 'quarter blue' in Forms 1 and 2, a 'half blue' in Forms 3 - 5 and a 'full blue' in the Sixth Form) will be awarded by the Headmaster in Assembly - with £10 voucher or equivalent and letter home.